-25.1 The university reserves the general right to make reasonable changes to this Contract.
-Where reasonable, the university will consult with you (as appropriate depending on the proposed change) on such changes.

-25.2 The university may need to make changes to the Contract in the following circumstances:

-25.2.a Because of any changes in the laws which affect the Contract, for example: -

-25.2.a.i changes to the Data Protection Legislation or other laws;

-25.2.a.ii .

-25.2.b In order to comply with regulatory guidance such as guidance from the regulator, the Office for Students;

-25.2.c In order to allow for new or improved methods of operation, services or facilities, in the view of the university;

-25.2.d In order to make these terms and conditions clearer and/or more favourable to you; or

-25.2.e to update or correct any mistake in the Key Documents.
+- 25.1 The university reserves the general right to make reasonable changes to this Contract.
+Where reasonable, the university will consult with you (as appropriate depending on the proposed change) on such changes. - 25.2 The university may need to make changes to the Contract in the following circumstances: - 25.2.a Because of any changes in the laws which affect the Contract, for example: - - 25.2.a.i changes to the Data Protection Legislation or other laws; - 25.2.a.ii as a result of Brexit (in the reasonable view of the university), the university considers that the consequences of Brexit adversely affects its ability to deliver its obligations and services to you and/or your ability to benefit from such services.
+For example, Brexit may result in the imposition of tariffs (such as taxes and financial burdens) and other immigration barriers on the UK, which may affect UK taxation laws and immigration laws, and other legislation.
+Such circumstances may affect our ability to fulfil our obligations to you under the Contract.
+You agree that those sorts of changes would amount to ones that may require the university to make changes to the Contract. - 25.2.b In order to comply with regulatory guidance such as guidance from the regulator, the Office for Students; - 25.2.c In order to allow for new or improved methods of operation, services or facilities, in the view of the university; - 25.2.d In order to make these terms and conditions clearer and/or more favourable to you; or - 25.2.e to update or correct any mistake in the Key Documents.